pkuzengqi/pkuzengqi.github.io/index.md

 My research interests lie in the general area of Natural Language Processing, especially its application in event-related NLU and knowledge-aware text generation.

+Will take a research internship at AI2 in the comming summer!

 <!---